EXPLAINER: Suez Canal block could hit product supply chains

 HOW VITAL IS THE CANAL TO SHIPPING?

-About 10% of all global trade flows through the 120-mile-long canal, which allows tankers and container ships to avoid a long trip around the southern tip of Africa.
+About 10% of all global trade flows through the 120-mile-long (193-kilometer-long) canal, which allows tankers and container ships to avoid a long trip around the southern tip of Africa.

 The iconic shipping journal Lloyd’s List estimates that goods worth $9.6 billion pass through the canal every day.
 Lloyd’s says about $5.1 billion of that traffic is westbound and $4.5 billion is eastbound.